zuozhenggh/learning-library/common/labs/cloud-login/cloud-login-ssworkshop.md

 After you sign up on the platform, you’ll get two emails.
 Check your spam and junk folders.
 You should expect the following emails:
 - *Email 1: Verify Email Request* - this contains the URL to verify that your email is a valid one for this tenancy.
-- *Email 2: [LIVELABS] Account Created* - This contains important information needed to complete your workshop along with your username, password, and a link to the lab.
+- *Email 2: [LIVELABS]: (Name of Workshop) - Account Created* - This contains important information needed to complete your workshop along with your user name, password, and a link to the lab.

 1. Open up *Email 1: Verify Email Request* from Oracle Cloud.
 Click on the **Sign in to Oracle Cloud** link.
 This opens up the Cloud login page in your browser. *Note: IE is not a supported browser, Firefox or Google Chrome are recommended.*

     ![](./images/signin.png " ")

-2. Open up *Email 2: [LIVELABS] Account Created*.
-Note your username and your temporary password.
-Enter your **username** and your **temporary password** in the box on the right-hand side that says *Oracle Infrastructure*. *Note: Do not use Single Sign-On (SSO), SSO is not enabled for this tenancy.*
+2. Open up *Email 2: [LIVELABS]: (Name of Workshop) - Account Created*.
+Note your user name and your temporary password.
+Enter your **user name** and your **temporary password** in the box on the right-hand side that says *Oracle Infrastructure*. *Note: Do not use Single Sign-On (SSO), SSO is not enabled for this tenancy.*

     ![](./images/loginpage.png " ")

 3. You will then be taken to a screen to change your password.
-Choose a **new password** that you can remember and click **Sign In**.
-Make sure you are using an approved browser.
-IE is not supported.
+Choose a **new password** that you can remember and click **Save New Password**. *Note: Make sure you are using an approved browser.
+IE is not supported.*

     ![](./images/changepwd.png " ")

-4. Once you successfully login, you will be presented with the Oracle Cloud Homepage.
+4. Once you successfully save your new password, you will be presented with the Oracle Cloud Homepage.
 Note: If you get an *Email Activation Unsuccessful* message, check to see if you can still access the cloud by looking for the hamburger menu to the left.

     ![](./images/emailactivation.png " ")